The Mother's Moon

 And the tired earth can slumber in the sun

-And dream her summer-drea
+And dream her summer-dreams of still increase;

 Whil'st, as the long rays lengthen to the night,